shitware-ltd/laravel-trongate/README.md

 ## Configuration

-We understand that the default countdown of `5` seconds and `1` second delay before redirect might not suit your needs.
+We understand that the default countdown of `5` seconds before redirect might not suit your needs.

 To fix this, publish the configuration file and modify just to your needs!